fallen-icarus/cardano-reference-scripts/GettingStarted.md

 }
 ```

-:important: When using blockfrost, the query command will return an error of `"The requested component has not been found."` when that beacon has never been minted before.
+:warning: When using blockfrost, the query command will return an error of `"The requested component has not been found."` when that beacon has never been minted before.
 This is due to the beacon name being part of the Blockfrost api url like:

 ``` Url
 https://cardano-preprod.blockfrost.io/api/v0/assets/{beacon_name}/addresses